matteodem/graphqlizer/README.md

 Make your meteor mongo collections accessible over a graphql endpoint.

 * Generates simple type definitions + resolvers
-* Uses `check` to validate arguments
+* Uses `check` and SimpleSchema to validate arguments
-* Incrementally adoptable and customizable
+* Great for prototyping and beyond

 ```js
 import {